 Skip to content

-The often off-hand or casual way OCD is referred to in the media or in everyday conversion may make it seem that the obsessions or compulsions are just something annoying or amusing that a person could “get over.”
-But for people with OCD it’s not a simple annoyance, it is all-consuming anxiety associated with the obsessive thoughts.
+The often off-hand or casual way in which OCD is sometimes referred to in the media or in everyday conversation may make it seem that the obsessions or compulsions are just something annoying or amusing that a person could “get over.”
+But for people with OCD, it’s not a simple annoyance.
+OCD obsessions are recurring, unwanted and unpleasant thoughts, ideas, urges, or images that are usually hard to control.
+The obsessions usually trigger time-consuming repetitive behaviors (also called compulsions, or rituals) that feel as though they have to be done.

 Many people will at times have concerning thoughts or prefer a clear routine and structure.
-But for people with OCD, the thoughts become overwhelming and create a great deal of anxiety.
-Compulsions associated with OCD disrupt normal daily activities.
-A diagnosis of OCD requires that the obsession or compulsions take more than one hour a day and cause major distress or cause problems at home, work or other function.
+But for people with OCD, the thoughts usually create a great deal of anxiety, and OCD compulsions often disrupt normal daily activities.
+A diagnosis of OCD requires that the obsession or compulsions are time consuming (for example, take more than one hour a day in total) or cause significant distress or significant interference in functioning (for example, cause problems at home or work or in other important areas of life).

-Talking about your ODC and deciding who to tell are personal decisions.
+Talking about your OCD and deciding who to tell are personal decisions.
 Family and friends can be an important source of support and understanding.
-They may have noticed changes in your behavior and talking about it could provide them with a better understanding and the ability to be more supportive.
+They may have noticed your OCD symptoms or changes in your behavior, and talking about it could provide them with a better understanding and the ability to be more supportive and helpful.

 Personal stories of people living with OCD can also be very useful in helping someone understand what it is like.
 Some examples include:

 Some people with mild OCD improve without treatment.
 More moderate or severe OCD usually requires treatment.
-However, there are often periods of time when the symptoms get better.
-There may also be times when symptoms get worse, such as when a person is stressed or depressed.
+There may be periods of time when the symptoms get better and also times when symptoms get worse, such as when a person is stressed or depressed.
+But without the right treatment, OCD is often chronic.

 Try to learn as much as you can about OCD, what it’s like, and what options are available to treat and manage the disorder.
-Remember to view compulsive behaviors as part of a medical condition and not personality traits or a matter of simple choice.
+Remember to view obsessive thoughts and compulsive behaviors as part of a medical condition and not as personality traits or a matter of simple choice.
 Recognize small accomplishments – what may seem like a small change may actually take significant effort.
-Be patient – remember progress may be slow and symptoms may increase or decrease at times.
-Be mindful of changes — any change, including positive change, can be stressful and increase OCD symptoms.
+Be patient – remember progress may be slow, and symptoms may increase or decrease at times.
+Be mindful of life changes and stressors — any change, including positive change, can be stressful and increase OCD symptoms.
 Work together with your family member to develop a family plan with agreed upon actions for managing symptoms.
 For example, set limits on discussions relating to obsessions/compulsions.
-Assistance from a mental health professional may be useful.

 Yes, OCD is more common among people who have a family member who has the disorder.
-People with an immediate relative (parent or sibling) with OCD are two to five times more likely to experience OCD than someone without a close relative with OCD.
+People with a first-degree relative (parent, sibling, or child) with OCD are two times more likely to experience OCD than someone without a first-degree relative with OCD.
+Among first-degree relatives of people with onset of OCD in childhood or adolescence, the rate is increased 10-fold.
+But most family members of a person with OCD do not get OCD themselves.

 Content Author